jpjacobpadilla/SearchAI/README.md

 ### Markdown & JSON formats

 Once extracted, you can retrieve the results in either Markdown or JSON format for further processing.

 If the `extend` argument is set to `True`, the content of the result's websites will also be included in the output.
-To achive this functionality, SearchAI uses [Playwright](https://github.com/microsoft/playwright) to load and extract content from websites.
+To achieve this functionality, SearchAI uses [Playwright](https://github.com/microsoft/playwright) to load and extract content from websites.
+In addition to extracting the main content of a page, SearchAI also tries to find metadata on pages, such as an author name and twitter handle.

-Getting results in markdown:
+Getting results in markdown -- example output [here](https://github.com/jpjacobpadilla/SearchAI/blob/c8c160a8d57e51ccb1c215ad27d652809a3d6da9/examples/markdown_example.py):

 ```python
 SearchResults.markdown(